jonwho/CoinFlip/README.md

 HTML files validate just fine.

 ## CSS Validation
-We use Dream Team's CSS file style.css and Bootstrap's bootstrap.css to style our app.
+We use Dream Team's CSS file style.css and jquery-ui.css to style our app.
 When running a CSS validator on these files we get back a few errors.
 However that is a part of using Sass and compiling it back to CSS.
 For rules defined in Sass it does not always compile back to a complete valid CSS file.